About Us

 Sorry if this went on for too long, It was supposed to be brief but a few more things;)

-We love good wine and fine craft beer and food, Mexican, Thai, Greek you name it, we’ll try it, but real food.
+We love good wine and fine craft beer and food, Mexican, Thai, Indian, Greek you name it, we’ll try it, but real food.
 Not out of a packet;)

 We love horses and cats and yes, even some dogs;) oh, I forgot, donkeys as well;) I guess pretty much most animals…except mosquitos;)